KCLibrary/docs.kclibrary.org/community-reference/job-career.md

 Interested in pursuing a new job but lack the required hands-on experience in your field?
 An internship or volunteering can be a stepping stone to a new career or job.
 Build up your work portfolio, gain new skills, and expand your network of professional contacts.
 If you are a college student, check out your university’s career center for more postings and guidance on applications.

-- [Lynda.com](https://kclibrary.org/research-resources/research-databases/lyndacom): Watch tutorials on how to land an internship and turn it into a potential permanent job.
+- [LinkedIn Learning](https://kclibrary.org/research-resources/research-databases/linkedinlearning): Watch tutorials on how to land an internship and turn it into a potential permanent job.
 - [Internships.com](http://www.internships.com/): Find paid and unpaid internships in your field of interest.
 - [Indeed.com](http://www.indeed.com/): Filter your search results to "Internship" (if available) under the Job Type field.
 - [Volunteermatch.org](https://www.volunteermatch.org/): Pursue your career passion while gaining real-life experience.